First published 07.06.2018; last updated 12.01.2022

 Bristol has a huge number of pubs and bars and an ever-growing number of breweries.
 If you’re in town for a few days or hours, where should you go to drink?

-We’ve been asked a few times for advice on this and so decided that, rather than keep typing up the advice in emails and DMs, we’d risk public humiliation, and the fury of local beer geeks and publicans, by giving it a sort-of permanent home here.
+We’ve been asked a few times for advice on this and so decided that, rather than keep typing up the advice in emails and DMs, we’d give it a sort-of permanent home here.

-We haven’t been to every pub in Bristol – in fact we’re 203 down with, we think, about another 150-200 to go – but we’ve visited most of those in the city centre, and most several times.
+We haven’t been to every pub in Bristol, although we’re not far off having been to 264 and we’ve visited most of those in the city centre, and most several times.

 In general, Bristol pubs are pretty easy to find, and fairly easy to read – chain pubs look like chain pubs, craft bars look like craft bars, and so on – so you won’t go too far wrong following your instincts.
 There are lots of hidden gems in the suburbs and up side streets, too, so do explore.

-And if you want to keep things loose there are some decent crawls: St Michael’s Hill, Gloucester Road and King Street all have runs of varied and interesting pubs close together, one after the other.
+And if you want to keep things loose there are some decent crawls with varied and interesting pubs:

 Before we get down to business we must once again thank Patreon supporters like Jonathan Tucker, Peter Allen and Andrew Brunton who justified us spending a bit too much time putting this together.
 If you find this post useful please do consider signing up or at least buying us a pint via Ko-Fi.

-We’re very fond of the The Drapers Arms, 447 Gloucester Road, Horfield, BS7 8TZ, and find it hard to be objective but here are some facts and figures: it is a former CAMRA local pub of the year; serves at least five local ales direct from the cask; is open from 5pm to 9:30pm Sun-Thu, 4:30-9:30 Fri, and 12-9:30 Sat; and is a bus ride from the city centre, or about an hour’s walk.
+We’re very fond of the The Drapers Arms, 447 Gloucester Road, Horfield, BS7 8TZ, and find it hard to be objective but here are some facts and figures: it is a former CAMRA local pub of the year; serves at least five local ales direct from the cask; is open from 17:00 to 21:30pm Mon-Thu, 16:00-21:30 Fri-Sun, and 12-9:30 Sat; and is a bus ride from the city centre, or about an hour’s walk.

 A while ago we talked about the importance of giving straightforward answers.
-With that in mind here are three quite different pubs we’d particularly recommend if you’ve got a couple of hours spare between trains and meetings.
+With that in mind here are a couple of quite different pubs we’d particularly recommend if you’ve got a couple of hours spare in the centre, between trains and meetings.

 The Barley Mow, 39 Barton Rd, St Philips, BS2 0LF – definitely a pub, but modern; large range of sensibly chosen keg beers; several cask beers, often including Moor and Bristol Beer Factory; a short walk from the central station at Temple Meads.

-Small Bar, 31 King Street, city centre, BS1 4DZ — the best of the city’s full-on craft beer bars being relatively cosy and avoiding most of the clichés.
+Small Bar, 31 King Street, city centre, BS1 4DZ – the best of the city’s full-on craft beer bars being relatively cosy and avoiding most of the clichés.
 The beer range is big but not over-facing and includes some accessible options, too.
-If you’re after our North Bar or Hand Bar, this is it.
+It’s owned by Left Handed Giant so their beer dominates.

-We’re working on some sort of separate guide just covering these – the kind of place with only one, two or three hand-pumps, one of which is permanently dedicated to Bass, Courage Best, Butcombe, or something along those lines; which is, or feels, antique brown; and which, if you’re lucky might have ham rolls in clingfilm or a pork pie to eat.
+We’re talking here about the kind of place with only one, two or three hand-pumps, one of which is permanently dedicated to Bass, Courage Best, Butcombe, or something along those lines; which is, or feels, antique brown; and which, if you’re lucky might have ham rolls in clingfilm or a pork pie to eat.

 The Orchard, 12 Hanover Place, Spike Island, BS1 6XT – a genuine backstreet pub hidden away behind the SS Great Britain.
 It specialises in cider (hence the name) but also has decent beer and a vast range of good value bar snacks.
-(Note: under new management since the end of 2018; unchanged last time we went but we’ll keep an eye on it.)
+The photo above is from a few years back; it’s been under new management for a while and looks a bit different, but no less pubby.

-Colston Arms, 24 St Michael’s Hill, Kingsdown, BS2 8DX – a multi-room pub, one bare, one fancy, with a great pint of Butcombe and a varied crowd heavily seasoned with medical types.
+The Open Arms, 24 St Michael’s Hill, Kingsdown, BS2 8DX – formerly The Colston Arms.
+A multi-room pub, one bare, one fancy, with a great pint of Butcombe and a varied crowd heavily seasoned with medical types.

 Highbury Vaults, 164 St Michael’s Hill, Kingsdown, BS2 8DE – a characterful, truly broken-in Young’s pub with invariably excellent Ordinary, alongside other beers.
 Wonderfully cosy in winter, decent yard for summer drinking.